Why an SSD is the Best Computer Upgrade You Can Make

 The Price is Better Than Ever

-SSDs aren’t brand-new, but when they first launched they were quite expensive; in 2008 a measly 80 GB SSD costed almost $600.
+SSDs aren’t brand-new, but when they first launched they were quite expensive; in 2008 a measly 80 GB SSD cost almost $600.
 This price has plummeted in recent years, as you can now get a 500 GB SSD for just $150 — that might seem high when compared to a 1 TB HDD you can get for $60, but for most people, speed is much more important than capacity.

 You can press Windows Key + E right now to see how much free space your computer has — if you have lots of unused space, would upgrading to a 2 TB drive really be worth it?
 Contrast that to speed, which you feel every day when you boot up your computer, move files, and open software.